Automated generation of attack trees with optimal shape and labelling: The attack-tree generation problem with optimal labelling and shape

 \subsection{The meaning of attacks and goals}

 Like in \cite{Mantel2019}, we assume attacks are not arbitrary, or, even if they are, they achieve some goal.
 Hence we assume the existence of a total relation $\sat \subseteq \spset{\basicact} \times \basicact$ expressing whether an attack satisfies a goal.
 The domain of the goal relation follows from the $\SAND$-attack-tree grammar, which defines an attacker goal as a label in $\basicact$, and the SP semantics, which defines an attack as an SP graph over $\basicact$.
-The need for building a language to precisely define attacks and goals is discussed in \cite{Mantel2019} at length.
-Later in Section \ref{sec-system} we introduce one such language, together with a system specification to obtain attacks and their goals.
+To illustrate the concept of the goal relation let us look at the attack tree example in Figure \ref{fig:example}.
+Consider the attack $\xrightarrow{x}\xrightarrow{ec}$ depicted at the bottom-left of the tree, which means that the attacker waits for the user to connect to the client and then eavesdrops the user's credential.
+Such an attack accomplishes the goal of learning the user's credential.
+We express this relationship formally by $\xrightarrow{x}\xrightarrow{ec} \sat c$.

-Existing attack-tree generation procedures have silently assumed a relation between attacks and goals.
-The reason is that, given a tree $\anatree$ with root goal $\ftop(t)$, it is expected that all attacks captured by $\anatree$ satisfy the root goal $\ftop(t)$.
+We observe that existing attack-tree generation procedures have silently assumed a relation between attacks and goals.
+As we just illustrated, given a tree $\anatree$ with root goal $\ftop(t)$, it is expected that all attacks captured by $\anatree$ satisfy the root goal $\ftop(t)$.
 We make that expectation explicit by characterising when an attack tree is \emph{correctly-labelled}.

 \begin{definition}[Correctly-labelled tree] We say that an attack tree $t$ is \emph{correctly-labelled}, with respect to a goal relation $\sat$, if every subtree $t'$ in $t$ satisfies that $\anattack \in \sem{t'} \implies \anattack \sat \ftop(t')$. \end{definition}